dingxin-tech/presto-alibaba-maxcompute-connector/README.md

 ### Prerequisites

-Before using the MaxCompute connector, please ensure the following conditions are met:
+Before using the MaxCompute connector, ensure the following conditions are met:

 - Access permissions: Ensure you have valid access rights to a MaxCompute project and that you have obtained the necessary authentication credentials.
 - Network setup: For stable data transmission, the use of Aliyun VPC network is recommended.
 Check out